TyeMcQueen/go-lager/README.md

-Lager
+# Lager
-==

 Logs (in golang) that are easy for computers to parse, easy for people to read, and easy for programmers to generate.
+It also encourages logging data over messages, which tends to make logs more useful as well as easier to generate.

+You don't need to pass around a logging object so you can log information from any code.
+You can decorate a Go context.Context with additional data to be added to each log line written when that context applies.

-The logs are written in JSON format but the order of the data in each line is controlled to make the logs quite nice for humans to read even with no processing or tooling.
+The logs are written in JSON format but the items in JSON are written in a controlled order, preserving the order used in the program code.
+This makes the logs pretty easy for humans to scan even with no processing or tooling.

+Typical logging code like:

+    lager.Fail(ctx).MMap("Can't merge", "dest", dest, "err", err)
+    // MMap() takes a message followed by a map of key/value pairs.

+could output (especially when running interactively):

+    ["2019-12-31 23:59:59.1234Z", "FAIL", "Can't merge",
+        {"dest":"localhost", "err":"refused"}]

+(but as a single line).
+If you declare that the code is running inside Google Cloud Platform (GCP), it could instead output:

+    {"time":"2019-12-31T23:59:59.1234Z", "severity":"500",
+        "message":"Can't merge", "dest":"localhost", "err":"refused"}

+(as a single line) which GCP understands well.
+Note that it is still easy for a human to read with the consistent order used.

-This is most similar to https://github.com/uber-go/zap and is about as efficient in CPU usage and lack of allocations per log line.
-But this efficiency was not allowed to make it inconvenient to write code that uses this library.
+Lager is about as efficient as https://github.com/uber-go/zap or https://github.com/rs/zerolog in CPU usage and lack of allocations per log line.
+But this efficiency was not allowed to make it inconvenient to write code that uses Lager.

-Another departure from most logging systems is that Lager encourages you to log data, not messages.
-This difference can be a little subtle, but it can make it faster to add logging to code while also making it more likely that you'll be able to parse out the data you care about from the log rather than having to do string matching.

-It also provides more granularity than is typical when controlling which log lines to write and which to suppress.
-It offers 9 log levels, most of which can be enabled individually (enabling "Debug" does not force you to also enable "Info").
+It also provides more granularity when controlling which log lines to write and which to suppress.
+It offers 11 log levels, most of which can be enabled individually (enabling "Trace" does not force you to also enable "Debug").
 You can also easily allow separate log levels for specific packages or any other logical division you care to use.

-Logging code like:

-    lager.Fail(ctx).Map("Err", err, "for", obj)

-might produce a log line like:

-    ["2018-12-31 23:59:59.870Z", "FAIL", {"Err":"bad cost", "for":{"cost":-1}}]

-Note that the key/value pairs are always logged in the same order you listed them in your code.

-Forks
+## Forks
-===

 If you use a fork of this repository and want to have changes you make accepted upstream, you should use the fork by adding (to go.mod in modules